Tiara Thomas

 Tiara Nicole Thomas (born September 12, 1989) is an American R&B singer.
+She is best known for her guest appearance on Wale's 2013 single "Bad", which peaked within the top 40 of the Billboard Hot 100 and received triple platinum certification by the RIAA.
+That same year, Thomas signed with Rico Love's Division1 record label, an imprint of Interscope Records.

-In 2013, she was featured on the Wale single "Bad", which has been certified 3× platinum.
-That same year, Thomas landed a label deal with Interscope Records, a label under the Interscope Geffen A&M group.
-In 2021, she won the Grammy Award for Song of the Year for co-writing "I Can't Breathe".
+Thomas won Song of the Year at the 2021 Grammy Awards for co-writing H.E.R.'s song "I Can't Breathe".
 That same year, she received a Golden Globe nomination and won an Academy Award for Best Original Song, for co-writing the song "Fight for You", from Judas and the Black Messiah.

 Early life

 Thomas was born in Indianapolis, Indiana.
 Her parents encouraged her to pursue music.
 Thomas performed in school and church.
 She attended Lawrence North High School.
 A hardcore fan of hip hop and pop music, Thomas developed her sound early and set out to carve her own lane in music by fusing her love for pop and alternative music, ballads, and rap with instrumentation.
 In June 2012, Thomas graduated from Ball State University.